Lerie82/lerieui/README.md

 ## the grid
-the grid is a 12 column repeating grid
+The grid is a 12 column repeating grid

-### sections
+### Sections
-sections are basically "sections" trhat you are filling with content.
+Sections are basically "sections" trhat you are filling with content.

-there are several helper classes available to align your content:
+There are several helper classes available to align your content:
-	- .two
+	[*].two
-	- .three
+	[*].three
-	- .four
+	[*].four

-### panels
+### Panels
-panels hold your content, panels belong inside of sections.
+Panels hold your content, panels belong inside of sections.